Q. What is a life care plan, and how will it affect my personal injury case?

 Some attorneys will be eager to sign up a client who has suffered catastrophic injuries and hope that a jury can correctly guess how much the victim will need for future medical needs.
 But if they don’t prepare for trial by using specific life care plans, they put their clients’ future care in jeopardy by leaving it to chance–if they’re able to make the claim at all.

-If you have a medical malpractice or personal injury claim resulting in future medical needs that will last a lifetime, you need an attorney that understands the role of life care plans and includes them as part of the trial team.
+If you have a medical malpractice or personal injury claim resulting in future medical needs that will last a lifetime, you need an attorney that understands the role of life care planners and includes them as part of the trial team.